Heavy Neutral Leptons at Muon Colliders: Analysis

 \subsection{$\mu$-flavored HNL at 10 TeV}

-The analysis for $\mu$-flavored case at 10 TeV is same as 3 TeV.
-After pre-selection, central $W$ and mass-window cuts, the customized cut on missing $p_T$ and small cut on $E(W)$ are implemented.
-We just replaced $E(W)<1450$ GeV by $E(W)<4950$ GeV.
+The analysis for $\mu$-flavored case at 10 TeV is the same as 3 TeV.
+After pre-selection, central $W$ and mass-window cuts, the customized cut on missing $p_T$, and a small cut on $E(W)$ are implemented.
+We replaced the cut $E(W)<1450$ GeV with $E(W)<4950$ GeV.
 The calculation of significance is changed from 20 bins to 2 bins due to low statistics.
 The cutflow table is shown in \autoref{Table:mu_flavor_10TeV_cutflow}.

-After pre-selection, central $W$ and mass-window cuts, the optimization cut is implemented on missing transverse momentum $\slashed{p}_T$.
+After pre-selection, central $W$, and mass-window cuts, the optimization cut is implemented on missing transverse momentum $\slashed{p}_T$.
 The events concentrated at low $\slashed{p}_T$ refer to VBF background.
-Those spread on higher $\slashed{p}_T$ are belong to non-VBF background as shown in \autoref{fig:pTW_mu_flavor_10TeV}.
+Those spread on higher $\slashed{p}_T$ belong to the non-VBF background as shown in \autoref{fig:pTW_mu_flavor_10TeV}.
 For $m_N = 150$ GeV, we only retain those events with $\slashed{p}_T < $ 500 GeV.
 While for higher mass values, we reject the higher $\slashed{p}_T$ events.
-The cut is conducted on $\slashed{p}_T =$ 500, 400 and 250 GeV for $m_N$ equal to 1000, 1500 and 2500 GeV respectively.
+The cut is conducted on $\slashed{p}_T =$ 500, 400, and 250 GeV for $m_N$ equal to 1000, 1500, and 2500 GeV, respectively.

 After applying the cut of missing $p_T$, we add a small cut on $E(W)<4950~\text{GeV}$.
-As shown in the middle column of \autoref{fig:pTW_mu_flavor_10TeV}, in high-mass region the background events tend to accumulate at 5000 GeV.
-For low-mass region, there is no such pattern but this small cut does not make any influence on both background and signal.
-For the same reason in 3 TeV channel, we prefer to leave the cut space for $p_T(W)$ which separate the background better.
-Eventually, $p_T(W)$ distribution is checked to compute the significance.
+As shown in the middle column of \autoref{fig:pTW_mu_flavor_10TeV}, in the high-mass region, the background events tend to accumulate at 5000 GeV.
+For the low-mass regions, there is no such pattern, but this small cut does not affect the background and signal.
+For the same reason, in the 3 TeV case, we prefer to leave the cut space for $p_T(W)$, which separates the background better.
+The $p_T(W)$ distribution is used to compute the significance.